rylena/Elliot/README.md

-# Elliot - AI Terminal Assistant
+# Elliot - AI Terminal hacker

-Elliot is an intelligent AI-powered terminal assistant that combines the power of natural language processing with direct terminal command execution.
+Elliot is an intelligent AI-powered hacker that combines the power of natural language processing with direct terminal command execution.
 Built with Flask, LangChain, and Ollama, Elliot provides a modern web-based terminal interface with AI assistance.

 ## Features